 Preparation of Patterned Slides

 To make a substrate for the micropatterning, treat 18-millimeter circular glass coverslips by air or plasma activation for 5 minutes [1] before placing the coverslips in a desiccator with 100 microliters of 3-aminopropyl triethoxysilane for 1 hour [2].
+Then incubate a solution of PEG-SVA at 100mg/ml for 1hour (pronounce peg s-v-a)

 WIDE: Talent treating the coverslips Videographer: This step is important!

 Talent keeping the coverslips in desiccator

+Talent adding the PEG-SVA solution on the coverslips

-For gel deposition, at the end of the incubation, add 3 microliters of PLPP (P-L-P-P) and 50 microliters of absolute ethanol onto the center of slide [1-TXT].
+For gel deposition, at the end of the incubation, add 3 microliters of PLPP (P-L-P-P) and 50 microliters of absolute ethanol onto the center of slide and wait until complete drying [1-TXT].

 Talent depositing photoinitiator gel and/or ethanol on slides TEXT: 4-benzoylbenzyl-trimethylammonium chloride